-In summer 2019, Governor Mark Gordon's tasked a Migration Corridor Advisory Group with developing recommendations to improve the state's policies related to big game migration on lands that are also suitable for mineral development.
+In summer 2019, Governor Mark Gordon tasked a Migration Corridor Advisory Group with developing recommendations to improve the state's policies related to big game migration.
 In August, the group finished its work and presented the Governor with its recommendations.
-The recommendations begin with an overarching call to pursue an Executive Order to codify a state-based set of policies related to big game migration corridors and the industries, economies and private landowners that enhance, overlap, and grow from Wyoming's world-class migrations.
+The recommendations begin with an overarching call to pursue an Executive Order related to big game migration corridors and the industries, economies and private landowners that enhance, overlap, and grow from Wyoming's world-class migrations.
 The advisory group included representatives from the oil and gas, mining and agriculture sectors, as well as conservation, recreation, sportsmen groups, and a county commissioner.